metaesque/meta/README.md

    - Variant #2: value cannot be null
       - pros
          - synonym for &str?
+         - alternative for &str if &str is made illegal.
       - cons
          - special-case semantics (does NOT mean copy-by-value, although
            @ does mean copy-by-value everywhere else).